-Stephen G. Rae, contemporary artist and poet; performance artist and co-founder Bardsea-Green Films; folklorist and storyteller as the Bard of Cumberland.
+Stephen G. Rae; contemporary artist, performance artist and co-founder of Bardsea-Green Films and Land of Lore Films; writer and folklorist as the Bard of Cumberland.

 I’m a Hedge Druid and Bard.
-The Bard within Druidry is the poet; the keeper of tradition; the keeper of historical record; the poet; the storyteller; and musician.
-One must never offend a Bard.
-This writing from Lady Wilde explains why :
+I trained as a Bard within the Order of Bards, Ovates, and Druids (OBOD).
+The Bard within Druidry is the poet; the keeper of tradition; the keeper of historical record; the poet; the storyteller.
+One must never offend a Bard, this writing from Lady Wilde explains why :

 “Bards possessed strange and mystic powers of wisdom.
 It was therefore very dangerous to offend a poet.
 If anyone refused him a request he would take the lobe of the person’s ear and grind it between his fingers, and the man would die.”